undefinedfr/linky/README.md

 # WP Linky

-Version : **1.2.4**
+Version : **1.0.0**

 Author : **Nicolas RIVIERE**

 ### Description :

-Linky is a free module offering to create a landing page containing all the links you want.
+Linky Pro is a module offering to create a landing pages containing all the links you want.

 It works like Linktree, Later or others but directly in your website.
 Much better for your SEO ;)